akauppi/GroundLevel-firebase-es/packages/backend/README.md

 # Back-end

-Back-end features for [GroundLevel-es-firebase](https://github.com/akauppi/GroundLevel-es-firebase) sample application.
+Back-end features for GroundLevel sample application.

 Responsible for: